Welcome to ICEC 2020

 Frequently Asked Questions

-Do I need to submit full paper?
+Do I need to submit a full paper?

-No. The ICEC 2020 conference only requires an abstract to be submitted prior to the conference.
+The ICEC 2020 conference only requires an abstract to be submitted prior to the conference.
 The abstract, however, will be peer reviewed by the Scientific Panel.
 After the conference, presenters will be invited to submit a full paper to the special issue by the conference based on the relevance of their topic.

-Are there conference proceedings?
+Will there be conference proceedings?

-Is there any financial support for international students?
+Is financial support available for international students?